-Extra information about clouds and cloud types here.
+Extra information about clouds and cloud types from the Weather Wiz Kids website is here.

 This site gives a more detailed look at non-instrument weather forecasting – it includes winds, ocean swells, waves and currents, clouds, colour in the atmosphere, light around celestial bodies, smells and animal behaviour.